OlimilO1402/Err_CorrectErrorHandling/README.md

     MsgBox Err.Description
 ```

-and most of the time they end up having plenty of MsgBoxes, doing similar things, spreaded all
+and most of the time they end up having plenty of MsgBoxes, doing similar things, spread all
 over the code.
 During an error the user often is in a kind of shock-situation so don't be rude
 and give informations what is to do now!